 This blended three-week course is designed for students who want to broaden their critical thinking and world’s perspective in social inequalities and how they negatively affect populations.
-Two weeks will be conducted online, and then the class will travel to Fortaleza and Belo Horizonte for a hands-on examination and recognition of the impact of social injustice and social inequality in a developing context.
+One week will be conducted online, and then the class will travel to Fortaleza and Belo Horizonte for a hands-on examination and recognition of the impact of social injustice and social inequality in a developing context for two weeks.

 Application Deadline: March 5, 2021